EngJay/EngJay/README.md

 - March 2022 Drafted informal survey of application of IEC 61508 Functional Safety standard
 - March 2022 Drafted informal survey of applicaton of IEC 61508-3 Software Safety Lifecycle Requirements
 - March 2022 Conducted informal survey of software engineering team using the informal survay of the application of IEC 61508-3.
+- March 2022 Developed proof-of-concept of replacing PI controllers with a reinforcement learning-generated model to improve performance.

 <!--
 **EngJay/EngJay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.